 Types of Bilateral Movements

 For most of us, we do these movements daily and aren’t even aware of it because it comes naturally to us.

-However, for a child struggling with bilateral coordination challenges, these types of activities may require intense focus to complete, or they simply may not be able to perform the task.
+However, for a child struggling with bilateral coordination challenges, these types of activities may require intense focus to complete, or they simply may not be able to perform them at all.